 Describe who will have access to the data.

 Describe how you will ensure data securing and confidentiality in the light of data protection regulations such as the GDPR.
 The template participant information sheet has some suggested text that describes in more detail how confidentiality should be dealt with, and you may wish to base your description on that text.Current data protection regulations require consideration of the impact of data collection.
 You should consult the University’s guidelines about whether to complete a separate Data Protection Impact Assessment (DPIA) for your study.
 Further information is available from the Information Commissioner’s Office.
 We have completed a DPIA for standard procedures and types of data commonly processed by researchers using YNIC (DPIA_183).
+If you would like anything to be added to DPIA_183, please email a request to the YNIC Research Ethics Committee.
 If you will be processing any other kinds of data, or plan to deviate from the procedures outlined in DPIA_183, you may need your own study-specific DPIA, or decide to complete one.
 This can be done prior to or in parallel with the YNiC ethics application.

 The full DPIA_183 can be found here and there is a summary in Appendix 1 below.
 Please check that document to determine whether your study is covered by DPIA_183.
 A summary is given in Appendix 1 below.